harn475/workshop-zero/README.md

 I used chatGPT a couple of times for the math of the triangle, before it bounced back, needing to use the values of the outside of the canvas.

+Certainly!
+Here's a reference list along with a declaration of your help sources:

+---

+**Reference List:**

+1. p5.js Reference - 2D Primitives. (n.d.).
+Retrieved from [https://p5js.org/reference/#2D%20Primitives](https://p5js.org/reference/#2D%20Primitives)

+2. p5.js Discourse Forum. (n.d.).
+Retrieved from [https://discourse.processing.org/c/p5js/10](https://discourse.processing.org/c/p5js/10)

+3. Reddit User.
+(2021, March 9).
+Is getting stuck in corners a known problem with?
+Reddit.
+Retrieved from [https://www.reddit.com/r/gamemaker/comments/mpgw2y/is_getting_stuck_in_corners_a_know_problem_with/](https://www.reddit.com/r/gamemaker/comments/mpgw2y/is_getting_stuck_in_corners_a_know_problem_with/)

+---

+**Declaration:**

+I declare that I received help with my coding from my flatmate, who is experienced with programming.
+Additionally, I conducted several quick Google searches to resolve issues encountered during the development process.
+These searches helped in understanding how to implement specific features and troubleshoot problems, especially related to p5.js, as well as getting advice from relevant forums and communities.